-While studying in the Environmental Studies program with a concentration in biology, Karambir Singh took on an internship as a student wildlife technician with Canadian Wildlife Services (CSW) to survey Alberta waterfowl and assist in banding them.
+While studying in the Environmental Studies program with a concentration in biology, I took on an internship as a student wildlife technician with Canadian Wildlife Services (CSW) to survey Alberta waterfowl and assist in banding them.

-During the first two weeks of May, Kam worked out of the Edmonton CWS office sorting through years of data in order to prepare for summer waterfowl surveying.
-As the summer progressed, he spent three weeks in the field with a team of 8 people surveying waterfowls in southern and central Alberta as they migrated northwards.
+During the first two weeks of May, I worked out of the Edmonton CWS office sorting through years of data in order to prepare for summer waterfowl surveying.
+As the summer progressed, I spent three weeks in the field with a team of 8 people surveying waterfowls in southern and central Alberta as they migrated northwards.

-During this internship, Kam learned waterfowl identification skills, general wetland ecology, and how to bait, catch and band the waterfowls.
-The data he collected through his work was used to estimate waterfowl populations and manage harvesting numbers in support of ongoing conservation initiatives.
+During this internship, I learned waterfowl identification skills, general wetland ecology, and how to bait, catch and band the waterfowls.
+The data I collected through this work was used to estimate waterfowl populations and manage harvesting numbers in support of ongoing conservation initiatives.